 This section examines the potential noise source impacts associated with the operation of the proposed temporary rock crushing facility.
-Rock crushing will occur between the hours of 7:00 AM and 4:00 PM.
-The rock crushing equipment will be located in the northwest corner of the site in the proposed parking area, over 200 feet from the nearest residences to the east, over 500 feet from the residences to the south, and over 200 feet from the nearest commercial use to the southwest.
+Rock crushing will occur between the hours of 7:00

+AM and 4:00 PM.
+The rock crushing equipment will be located in the central portion of the site at the proposed building pads, over 300 feet from the nearest residences to the east, over 530 feet from the residences to the south, and over 660 feet from the residences to the north.
 Based on empirical data collected at the existing Mission 316 residential development from a similar rock crusher, noise levels ranged between 70-72 dBA at 100 feet (Ldn, 2021).
 A worst-case noise level of 72 dBA at 100 feet will be utilized for the analysis.

-As can be seen in Tables 4-3 and 4-4, the anticipated noise levels at the eastern multi-family residential property line and commercial property line to the southwest would be below the City's 75 dBA Leq construction noise standard without mitigation.
+It was determined that the noise levels of the rock crusher would be reduced a minimum of 5 dBA due to the topography blocking line of sight to the existing homes to the east.
+As can be seen in Table 4-3, the anticipated noise levels at the eastern residential property line would be below the City's 75 dBA Leq construction noise standard without mitigation.
 In the past, the City of San Marcos has applied the operational noise standards to rock crushing activities when operating on a longer-term basis.
-The rock crushing equipment would be in compliance with the City's 65 dBA Leq operational noise standard at the nearest multi-family residences and and the City's 70 dBA Leq operational standard without mitigation.
-The property directly to the west is zoned Public-Institutional (P-I) with minimal usage and would not be considered a sensitive use.
-Therefore, no impacts are anticipated and no mitigation is required.
+The rock crushing equipment would be below the City's 60 dBA Leq operational noise standard at the nearest single-family residences.